dakala/docker-lumen/README.txt

    ```
    The `artisan` command provided by Lumen/Laravel needs to be run from the root of the application for this demo.
 It creates MySQL database tables and migrates data from CSV file into them.

-6. Use the API with your favourite HTTP client e.g. Postman
+6. Use the API with your favourite HTTP client e.g. Postman.
+The application is served from `http://localhost:8080`.

 7. When done, exit the container and stop all containers with: